ahmadbeirkdar/Library-Management-Software/README.md

 * User and book search

 * Currently it could work as a personally library management software, it has the essential features.

+* Simple GUI, working on a full implementation

 What is planned soon: